Facebook Users Cry 'Censorship' After Being Told Which Russian Troll Pages They Liked - Slashdot

 Re: (Score:2)

-The pages in question (Score:4, Informative)
+The pages in question (Score:5, Informative)

 come from an outfit called "The Internet Research Agency" [fb.com], which you can read about on Wikipedia [wikipedia.org].